Today, I am excited to share a powerful new tinnitus coping and habituation technique that I have been developing for a long time now.

-One you finish going through the body, go back to the feet and begin again.
+One you finish going through the body, simply go back to your feet and begin again.

-If you get distracted at any point, you can repeat the most recent body part or simply start over again at your feet and take another lap
+If you get distracted at any point, you can repeat the most recent body part you remember focusing on, or you can just start over again at your feet and take another lap.

 You can practice this for as long or as short you’d like, though I highly recommend practicing for longer sessions, ideally 5-20 minutes at a time.
 The longer you go, the more relaxed you will become.

 For tinnitus habituation purposes, I recommend practicing for 15 minutes twice per day.